se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Angular is one of the popular Javascript frameworks used for building web applications.
 The framework aims to make development and testing of enterprise web applications easier.
 Angular is maintained by Google, as well as a community of developers.

 >Angular started as a side project.
-Back in 2009, Miško Hevery and Adam Abrons released a project that would help developers, build web applications using simple HTML tags.
+Back in 2009, Miško Hevery and Adam Abrons released a project that would help developers build web applications using simple HTML tags.
 The name “Angular” comes from the angle brackets, or < >, that surround all HTML tags.
 >
 >Miško described the idea behind the framework in an <a href="https://www.infoworld.com/article/2612801/javascript/whats-so-special-about-googles-angularjs.html">interview done in 2013</a>.